tldr-pages/tldr/contributing-guides/style-guide.md

 - Crea un archivo en un directorio:
 ```

-- Preferably, use the word `identificador` in the placeholders of command examples.
+- Preferably, use the word `identificador` instead of `id` in the placeholders of command examples.
 For example:

 ```md
 {{identificador_de_usuario}}